exiang/open_hub_wiki/Module-f7.md

 }
 ```

-This is the code for the javascript
+This is the code for the javascript hide/show the field
 ```JSON
 "jscripts": [
     {